Glasses are glasses, right? Not always.

 Blue blockers are designed for anyone who may experience eye strain after looking at LED screens on tablets, smartphones, and other electronic devices — not necessarily for light sensitive people.
 And as you’ll read in this article, recent study raises questions about their effectiveness.

 If you have light sensitivity or want to filter out harmful light with or without a vision prescription, Axon Optics’ photophobia glasses are likely to help.
 They can reduce eye strain and photophobia symptoms like dry eye, migraine, squinting, nausea, and more.

 Axon Optics precision tinted lenses are very different from blue light blockers, and are more effective at blocking painful light.
-This is because they specifically block blue-green and amber light, which are actually shown to be the harmful kinds.
+This is because they specifically block blue and amber light, which are actually shown to be the harmful kinds.
 This may be why they’re so effective for treating light sensitivity and migraine.

 Even people who are not light sensitive will probably get more relief from Axon Optics lenses than most blue blocker computer glasses.